8.3 - Child Support

 5) Allocating the child support obligation between the parents based upon the proportion of their income to the combined income.

 The actual child support amount calculated utilizing the Wyoming child support guidelines is called “presumptive” child support.
 It is the amount “presumed” to be the correct child support award for the situation.
-Once presumptive child support is determined, under certain circumstances the parties may agree to deviate from the presumptive support amount or the court may order a different amount based upon statutory deviation reasons described on page 3.
+Once presumptive child support is determined, under certain circumstances the parties may agree to deviate from the presumptive support amount or the court may order a different amount based upon statutory deviation reasons described later in this chapter.

 Policy